EllaBenShitrit/FitPlan/README.md

 - "Save Workout" adds the public workout to your personal saved list.

 # Saved Workouts 📥
-- List of workouts that user saved from Social Media.
+- List of workouts you saved from Social Media.
 - Saved Workouts remain available in your list, even if their original creators later make them private.
 - Workouts can be deleted from this list.